KevWK314/ThreeFourteen.FluentHttpClient/README.md

 ![](https://github.com/KevWK314/ThreeFourteen.FluentHttpClient/workflows/BuildAndTest/badge.svg)

-# ThreeFourteen.FluentHttpClient
+# ThreeFourteen FluentHttpClient
-A wrapper around HttpClient using HttpClientFactory.
+A comfy wrapper around HttpClient using HttpClientFactory.

 ## FluentHttpClient
 I've found working with HttpClient is easy enough but very repetitive.
 Everyone doing the same thing over and over.
 Serealise, deserialise, add headers, add authentication.
 And every slight change to the flow or serialisation approach requires a new wrapper class.
 It's not flexible.